mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

 ## Getting started

 - On startup, the first model in the drop down menu will be loaded and heard.
 Note that, technically, there is no need to change the file path of the drop down menu; if the RAVE models folder is seen by Max and the same models are present in your models folder, they will be loaded correctly in the `nn~` objects.
-But, to assure that everything is the same, it is better to change the path to your own folder.
+But, to assure that it shows the model present on your device, it is better to change the path to your own folder.
 Alternatively, the `drop model.ts` box enables dragging and dropping any RAVE `model.ts` file manually.

 - The `buffer size` is set by default to 4096 since this device was *not* built with real-time purposes in mind.
 The latency will increase or decrease depending on the `buffer size` along with the CPU usage.